 Inhaling essential oils stimulates your olfactory system.
 This is the part of your brain connected to smell.
 It includes your nose and your brain.
 When the molecules you inhale reach your brain, they affect your limbic system.
 The limbic system is linked to your emotions, heart rate, blood pressure, breathing, memory, stress, and hormone balance.
 Inhaling essential oils may help promote relaxation and provide a comforting environment.

-Before surgery, buy your essential oils to use at home after surgery.
 Health and wellness stores likely will have the best variety of brands and scents.
 Essential oils also are available to buy online.

 POSSIBLE BENEFITS AND USES OF COMMON ESSENTIAL OILS